Cloud media services CIDR IP address range

 Used to identify a public IP address of the Edge device.

-AWS Direct Connect and routing specific information
+General AWS Direct Connect information

 AWS advertises the Genesys CIDR block both publicly and within Direct Connect.